StudiesAndMe/parsly-case/README.md

 * The Blockly blocks are transpiled into JavaScript source code.
 This means that the Blockly program is fundamentally JavaScript, and that JavaScript semantics and limitations are in effect.
 * If you get in trouble, paste the generated js-code into your browser's console, and try debugging it with your browser's debugger.
-* There are a few places wherein Parsly makes use of a global variable; mainly with the variable `mutableString` and the global `objectBuffer`
+* There are a few places wherein Parsly makes use of a global variable; mainly with the variable `mutableString` and the global object buffer `globalObjectBuffer`S
 * In JavaScript, String, Number and Boolean function parameters are passed by value, while Objects are passed by reference.
 This is why the `StringObject` is used to keep track of the input string's state in the various parsers.
 NB: Blockly's generator overrides JavaScript's usual equality comparison, so Blockly lists- and dictionaries are compared by value and not by reference, so don't worry about handling this.
 * Be careful with the variables.
 Even though you can copy/paste variable blocks with the same variable name back and forth between functions,